Inazuma110/disarrow.vim/README.md

 ```

 ## Configuration
-If you want to use japanese, set this.
+If you want to use Japanese, set this.
 ```vim
 let g:disarrow#lang = 'ja'
 ```